pratyushagnihotri/ndn-tutorial-gec21/README.md

 More information about NFD, ndn-cxx, PyNDN2, and the rest of the NDN Platform, can be found at the [NDN Platform homepage](http://named-data.net/codebase/platform/).

-The following NDN software has been pre-installed on the provided GENI node images:
+This tutorial depends on the following NDN software:

-* NFD 0.2.0
+* NFD 0.3.3
-* ndn-cxx 0.2.0
+* ndn-cxx 0.3.3
 * PyNDN2

 **Part 1** of code walkthrough will cover writing NDN applications